Mississippi says two inmates escaped from troubled prison

 The Corrections Department said in a Facebook posting that David May, 42, and Dillion Williams, 27, were discovered missing from Parchman during an “emergency count” about 1:45 a.m.
 May is serving a life sentence for two aggravated assault convictions in Harrison County, and Williams is serving a 40-year sentence for residential burglary and aggravated assault in Marshall County.

-The department said via Twitter Saturday afternoon that there were no major disturbances occurring at Parchman.
+The department said via Twitter on Saturday afternoon that there were no major disturbances occurring at Parchman.

 “There was a minor fire at Unit 30 earlier this week.
 That fire, set by an inmate, was immediately extinguished.
 Like other facilities in the prison system, the prison has limited movement,” the department tweeted.